ob1techno/valvs/README.md

 ---

-### v1.0 PCB front (an incorrect 3D model has been used for the tubes here as I couldn't find the right one!)
+### v1.0 PCB front

 ![Prototype PCB Front](/Images/ValvsPcbFront.png)

+N.B. - an incorrect 3D model has been used for the tubes here as I couldn't find the right one!

 ---